jcarlen/sbm/sbmt/README.md

-An Rcpp package for time-dependent discrete-membership stochastic block models as described in [].

-Implements a Kernighan-Lin algorithm to estimate block membership, extending Karrer and Newman (2011).

-(More description soon)
+Rcpp package to implement the time-dependent discrete stochastic block model (TDD-SBM) we introduce in ??.
+This package builds off the KLOptimization code of Karrer and Newman, using a direct extension of the Kergnighan-Lin algorithm for multilayer (specifically time-sliced) networks.
+However, the package is more general than fitting TDD-SBM, as it can also fit undirected networks, with or without degree correction, with or without multiple layers (time slices), and with any type of non-negative edge weights.

+(Will add examples soon)